Last modified: 9 May 2022

 Unibuddy acting as a Processor

-Where Customers provide Personal Data of their End Users, such as Student Ambassadors or Students, Unibuddy acts as a Processor of such Personal Data.
+Where Customers provide Personal Data of their Ambassadors and End Users, Unibuddy acts as a Processor of such Personal Data.
 Such Personal Data may include but is not limited to:

 - Contact information such as telephone numbers or addresses;